Mejri10/codewars-solutions/7-kyu/folding-your-way-to-the-moon/python/README.md

 Note: Of course you can't do half a fold.
 You should know what this means ;P

-Also, if somebody is giving you a non-positive distance, it's clearly bogus and you should yell at them by returning `null` (or whatever equivalent in your language).
+Also, if somebody is giving you a negative distance, it's clearly bogus and you should yell at them by returning `null` (or whatever equivalent in your language.
+In Shell please return `None`).